Kansas City Southern’s Energy segment

 Energy freight volumes

-All US-originated Class I railroad companies are part of the iShares Global Industrials ETF (EXI).
+All the US-originated Class I railroads are part of the iShares Global Industrials ETF (EXI).

-In the next article, we’ll review KSU’s Intermodal segment’s 1Q17 performance.
+In the next part of this series, we’ll review Kansas City Southern’s Intermodal segment’s performance in 2Q16.